vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/10_pArvatIs_Svayavara.md

 elaboration is presented in SP 36, which is without parallel in the Māheśvara-

-khaṇd

-. a and significantly different in Liṅgapurāṇa, whereas BrP \(36.36cd\) has
+khaṇḍa and significantly different in Liṅgapurāṇa, whereas BrP \(36.36cd\) has

 omitted the second remarkable hemistich \(SP 36cd\).
 The deluded Viṣṇu angrily shakes his head, whereupon Śiva makes his hair fall ouṭ I have not succeeded in finding any reference to Viṣṇu’s baldness in Sanskrit literature and we may have here an idiosyncrasy of the ancient Skandapurāṇa texṭ 30 That this ex-